kintone/js-sdk/packages/rest-api-client/docs/record.md

 ### updateAllRecords

-Updates multiple records to an app.
+Updates multiple records in an app.
 This method can update unlimited number of records.
 This method could throw `KintoneAllRecordsError` if an error occurred.
 Please see [KintoneAllRecordsError](errorHandling.md#KintoneAllRecordsError).
 :warning: **Rollback can be performed on each block of 2000 records.**